 A Brief History

-The Shire of Cloondara, (pronounced Cloon-DAR-ah) shares its name with the Parish of Cloondara in County Longford, Ireland.
-The name comes from the Gaelic Cluain Da Rath which means “The Meadow of the Two Forts.”
-Since “Forts” can also be taken to mean castles or towers, one glance at the Golden Gate Bridge’s two towers and you can see why the name was chosen.
+The Shire of Cloondara, (pronounced Cloon-DAR-ah) shares its name with the Parish of Cloondara (pronounced Clon DRA) in County Longford, Ireland.
+The name comes from the Gaelic Cluain Da Rath which means “The Meadow of the Two Ring Forts.”
+Since “Forts” can also be taken to mean castles or towers, the name was chosen as representative of the two towers of the Golden Gate Bridge.

 The residents of the Parish of Cloondara have no idea where the ancient forts their parish is named for were located as all traces of both fortifications have long since vanished.